cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

       ]
     }

 *   A description of each raster band.
-Each band will be specific to one elementary flow, and the documentation file shall include all information necessary to uniquely identify each elementary flow in both (standard) the ecoinvent (version 3) and ILCD nomenclatures.
+Each band will be specific to one elementary flow, and the documentation file shall include all information necessary to uniquely identify each elementary flow in both (standard) the ecoinvent (version 3.4) and ELCD (version 3.2) nomenclatures.
 If a band contains uncertainty information, the uncertainty information shall be described in detail, including a short description of how the information was obtained, and how it can be interpreted.
 *   The unit for each raster band, such as points or kg CO2-eq.
 *   A link on where to get more information on the LCIA method used to obtain the characterization factors.